pohly/syncevolution/README.rst

   not matter where that data is stored.
 Some backends provide access to data outside of the host itself (`CalDAV and CardDAV`_, ActiveSync).

+datastore (or just "store")
+  Used for the combination of SyncEvolution backend and database settings.
+  A datastore provides read/write access to a database, which is a prerequisite for syncing the database.
+The datastore is independent of the peers that the database might be synchronized with.

+  This used to be called "data source" or just "source", which is a term still found in older documentation, some file paths and the source code of SyncEvolution.

 local/remote
   Synchronization always happens between a pair of databases and thus has two sides.
 One database or side of a sync is remote (the one